lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

 **[![student with laptop](http://laurenhudgins.com/wp-content/uploads/2014/02/after-exec-300x275.jpg)](http://laurenhudgins.com/wp-content/uploads/2014/02/after-exec.jpg)Via or h/t**

 It’s polite to credit where you get information.
-Use “via” or “h/t” (meaning “hat tip to) when you want to share what others have tweeted, but don’t want to quote them.
+Use &ldquo;via&rdquo; or &ldquo;h/t&rdquo; (meaning &ldquo;hat tip to) when you want to share what others have tweeted, but don’t want to quote them.
 This is most often used with sharing links.

 Example: Marbles are flooding Portland! http://wtfpdx.com/marbles (via @lehudgins)

 **Mentions and Replies**

 When someone adds an @ before your screen name in a tweet, it will show up as a mention in your Interactions area.
 Replies also appear as mentions.
-To reply to someone’s tweet, hover over the message and click on “reply.”
-(The symbol looks like a curved arrow pointing left.)
+To reply to someone’s tweet, hover over the message and click on &ldquo;reply.&rdquo; (The symbol looks like a curved arrow pointing left.)
 It will appear on twitter feeds with their username in the beginning of the tweet.

 Example: @lehudgins Thanks for the retweet!

 A tweet beginning with a username (such as a reply) will only show up on the twitter feed of you, that person, and anyone who follows both of you.
 In contrast, mentioning a user in any part of the tweet other than the beginning will appear to anyone who follows you.
 Replies are not private, while they will not automatically appear in irrelevant feeds, anyone can read replies on your twitter page.

 Be sure to monitor your mentions.
-At the top of your timeline, select the tab labeled “Interactions.”
-Most of the time your mentions and replies can be ignored, like “Thanks for the RT!”
-Because mentions and replies clutter your twitter feed or page, only respond selectively.
+At the top of your timeline, select the tab labeled &ldquo;Interactions.&rdquo; Most of the time your mentions and replies can be ignored, like &ldquo;Thanks for the RT!&rdquo; Because mentions and replies clutter your twitter feed or page, only respond selectively.
 If you are trying to build followers, you can be more generous.
 Replies and mentions build a sense of community and personalization.

 Some messages you get will be marketing or promotional attempts (hey @lehudgins Lauren, check out my video of a fat and lazy dog!).
 These generally won’t be interesting and could be spam, but use your discretion based on the source.
 There’s a slim chance it might be something brilliant and useful.